 Your daily life is more important than your vacations

-Two weeks is a reasonable number of vacation days for an average American.
+Two weeks is an average number of vacation days for an average American.
 But there are 52 weeks in a year.
 What are you doing with the other 50 weeks?
 Even if you spend one hour every day going to fancy restaurants, movies and sold-out concerts, you still have another 23 hours in the rest of your 50 weeks.

 Stuff can bring you joy.

 Marie Kondo, international renowned unclutterer and author of The Life-Changing Magic of Tidying Up, asks her clients if an object brings joy.
-If it doesn’t, it goes.
+If it doesn’t, it goes away.
 Of course, she uses this language to suggest that certain objects don’t bring us joy but it serves to highlight the fact that certain objects do bring us joy.
-Buying the most stuff or the most expensive stuff will not lead to happiness but buying stuff that you love can lead to joy.
+Buying tons of stuff will-nilly will not lead to happiness but buying the right stuff that you love can lead to joy.

 Having and loving stuff has needlessly gotten a bad rap.
 People who love their stuff can be stereotyped as selfish or materialistic.
 However, studies have found that having strong attachments to our stuff is an indicator that we have strong ties to people.
 It’s our stuff that reminds us of our most important relationships and milestones.
 It’s our stuff that reminds us of the people we once were and the people we want to become.
 Our stuff is our tie to our community, our past, our present and our future.
 Seen in this light, stuff can certainly be a good thing in our lives.

 So next time you’re choosing between a concert or a new coat, give it a fair fight.
-Yes the concert will be fun for a night but if the coat will make you smile every morning in the winter, then that’s a good investment.
+Yes the concert will be fun for a night but if the coat will make you smile every morning in the winter, then that’s not necessarily a waste.
+Stuff is important.
+I’m not giving you license to spend all your money hoarding objects in your apartment.
+But if you want to buy a few things that make you smile every day, that seems like a great use of your money.

 Readers, what things bring you joy?